 For a traditional, SEC-registered IPO, there is a strict prohibition (a “quiet period”) on communicating with investors prior to the offering.
 Crucially, this communication ban is not imposed on Reg A issuers.
 Unlike their larger counterparts, Reg A+ companies are permitted to “test the waters” by communicating with prospective investors prior to the offering itself.
 This gives them a chance to gauge the public’s interest in their equity securities.
 It is mandatory, though, to submit any promotional materials to the SEC along with the offering statement.

 As mentioned, Reg A+ offerings are less onerous for companies than SEC registration.
 That said, there are still a number of requirements that prospective issuers must be aware of before selling shares to the public.
 For sales connected to Tier 1 offerings, a company must be compliant with all state-level qualification and blue-sky requirements.
 Blue-sky rules aim to protect the public from fraud via “the supervision and regulation of offers and sales of securities”.
-Also, sales connected with a Tier 2 are exempt from state-level qualification and blue-sky requirements.
+Also, Tier 2 saves the hassle of state-by-state registration (especially when leveraging a broker dealer).
 However, companies electing to rely on Tier 2 should note that:

 i) They will be subject to ongoing reporting requirements after the offering has been completed and